-- the progress in, and the costs of, our development and pre-commercialization activities for pimavanserin and other research and development programs; - · the costs of preparing applications for regulatory approvals for our product candidates; - our ability to obtain regulatory approval for, and generate product sales from, our products; - the costs of establishing, or contracting for, sales and marketing capabilities for our product candidates; - the scope, prioritization and number of research and development programs; - the ability of our collaborators and us to reach the milestones or other events or developments triggering payments under our collaboration and licensing agreements, or our collaborators ability to make payments under these agreements; - our ability to enter into new, and to maintain existing, collaboration and license agreements; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; and - · the costs of securing manufacturing arrangements for clinical or commercial production of product candidates.
+- the progress in, and the costs of, our ongoing and planned development activities for pimavanserin, planned commercialization activities for NUPLAZID, and other research and development programs; - the costs of preparing applications for regulatory approvals for NUPLAZID and other product candidates; - our ability to obtain regulatory approval for, and generate product sales from NUPLAZID or other products; - the costs of establishing, or contracting for, sales and marketing capabilities for NUPLAZID or other product candidates; - the scope, prioritization and number of research and development programs;

+- the ability of our collaborators and us to reach the milestones or other events or developments triggering payments under our collaboration and licensing agreements, or our collaborators ability to make payments under these agreements; - our ability to enter into new, and to maintain existing, collaboration and license agreements; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; and - · the costs of securing manufacturing arrangements for clinical or commercial production of NUPLAZID or other product candidates.

-Until we can generate significant continuing revenues, we expect to satisfy our future cash needs through strategic collaborations, public or private sales of our equity securities, debt financings, grant funding, or by licensing all or a portion of our product candidates or technology.
+Unless and until we can generate significant cash from our operations, we expect to satisfy our future cash needs through public or private sales of our equity securities, debt financings, grant funding, strategic collaborations, or by otherwise licensing all or a portion of our product candidates or technology.
 We cannot be certain that adequate future funding will be available to us on acceptable terms, or at all.
 In the past, periods of turmoil and volatility in the financial markets have adversely affected the market capitalizations of many biotechnology companies and generally made equity and debt financing more difficult to obtain.
 These events, coupled with other factors, may limit our access to financing in the future.
-In particular, any unfavorable development in our pimavanserin program could have a material adverse effect on our ability to raise additional capital.
+In particular, any unfavorable development in our NUPLAZID (pimavanserin) program could have a material adverse effect on our ability to raise additional capital.